-- AutoCAD is available in more than 10 different languages and documentation can be done in additional languages too.
+- AutoCAD is available in more than 10 languages, and documentation can be done in additional languages.
 On the other hand, Sketchup is only available in 9 languages at the moment.

 - Since AutoCAD has a lot of tools to choose from, the UI may appear cluttered at times.
 SketchUp has a comparatively simpler UI and can get the user acquainted quickly.